appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 Check the sample app to learn more about [persistent and session states](https://app.appsmith.com/app/appsmith-store/page1-627b8afe0b47255c28137dca).

-## Asynchronous behaviour of store value
+## Asynchronous behavior of store value

 storeValue() is asynchronous, so its execution isn't dependent on another function or task.
 To handle this scenario, you'll have to use async/await to control the execution.